 Julia Mickenberg has been teaching in the American Studies department at UT since 2001.
 She holds a Ph.D. in American Studies from the University of Minnesota and an A.B. in American Civilization from Brown University.
-During the 2012 calendar year she is holding a fellowship from the National Endowment for the Humanities, supporting her current book project; "The New Woman Tries on Red: Russia in the American Feminist Imagination, 1905-1945."
+Her current book project; "The New Woman Tries on Red: Russia in the American Feminist Imagination, 1905-1945," has been supported by an NEH fellowship and a Humanities Research Award.
 She has also held fellowships from the Spencer Foundation and the Smithsonian Institution.
 Her first book, Learning from the Left, won several awards.

 Children's literature/childhood studies, history of the American left, women's history, mid-twentieth-century cultural politics

 Undergraduate: AMS 310, Introduction to American Studies; AMS 356, Main Currents in American Culture; AMS 370 You Say You Want a Revolution?
 Society, Culture, and Politics in the 1960s; AMS 370 Exiles, Expatriates, and Political Pilgrims; AMS 370 Women Radicals and Reformers; AMS 370 Children's Literature and American Culture; AMS 370 The Cold War and American Childhood; TC 302 College and Controversy;